wp-plugins/itro-popup/readme.txt

 === ITRO Popup Plugin ===
 Contributors: I.T.RO.
 Donate link: http://www.itro.eu/index.php/donate/
-Tags: popup, age, restriction, block, violence, compability, ie9 Requires at least: 3.0.1
+Tags: popup, age, restriction, block, violence, compability, ie9, age validation, internet explorer compability Requires at least: 3.0.1
 Tested up to: 3.5.1
-Stable tag: 3.3
+Stable tag: 3.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-ITRO Popup Plugin enable user to add a full-optional popup to their Wordpress site, also with legal block for adult-content site and custom HTML code.
+ITRO Popup Plugin enable user to add a full-optional popup to their Wordpress site, also with age validation for adult-content site and custom HTML code.

 == Description ==

 ITRO Popup is a very lightweight (less than 200Kb!)
 Plugin which allow users to add a fully-customizable  and perfectly centered popup.
 It has a very user-friendly interface, which allow users to easily modify all settings needed for a popup, without coding.
-With "Age restricted site"  option, the popup block the navigation until the user declare that is above the local country legal age.
+With "Age restricted site"  option, the popup block the navigation (for age validation) until the user declare that is above the local country legal age.
 It is useful for adult content site (tobacco & alcohol selling, violence, bad language, etc...).
 The leave and the enter button are separately customizable.
-Advanced user can also add their own HTML code.
+Is embedded the Wordpress editor to simply put whatever you want in your popup.
 This plugin is basic-user oriented, no code knowledge is required.
 It also fix the Internet Explorer complabiliy problem, for all IE version.

 MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
 [DONATE NOW](http://www.itro.eu/index.php/donate/)

 Any suggestions for new features implementation which you need?
+Need something for your interest or your bisiness?
 Email to support.itro@live.com

 == Installation ==